jswebguru/Detectron.pytorch/README.md

 sh make.sh
 ```

-If your are using Volta GPUs, uncomment this [line](https://github.com/roytseng-tw/mask-rcnn.pytorch/tree/master/lib/make.sh#L15) in `lib/mask.sh` and remember to postpend a backslash at the line above. `CUDA_PATH` defaults to `/usr/loca/cuda`.
-If you want to use a CUDA library on different path, change this [line](https://github.com/roytseng-tw/mask-rcnn.pytorch/tree/master/lib/make.sh#L3) accordingly.

-It will compile all the modules you need, including NMS, ROI_Pooing, ROI_Crop and ROI_Align.
-(Actually gpu nms is never used ...)

 Note that, If you use `CUDA_VISIBLE_DEVICES` to set gpus, **make sure at least one gpu is visible when compile the code.**

 ### Data Preparation